 About Sarah Angst Art

-Sarah Angst grew up in Winnipeg, Canada and attended the University of Minnesota – Duluth for college.
+Sarah Angst grew up in Winnipeg, Canada and attended the University of Minnesota – Duluth.
 In 2007 she moved with her husband to Bozeman, Montana, where she took the plunge to become a full time artist.
 After years of traveling to art fairs across the country, Sarah knew that nomadic lifestyle would not be sustainable, especially if she wanted to start a family.